Your privacy matters.

 In addition to powering contact forms, we also use Typeform for (1) inviting answers to surveys, such as those included in our marketing emails; and for (2) collecting a customer's name and/or business name as well as address in advance of rendering a service, so that an accurate invoice can be created and issued as appropriate.
 All information provided is kept for reference, to assist with customer service and identify trends over the longterm that can help us improve our business and offerings.

 Typeform is hosted in Amazon Web Services (AWS), which provides extensive security control and privacy features.
 Information is encrypted in-transit, end-to-end, using secure TLS cryptographic protocols.
 The Advanced Encryption Standard (AES) is used with a 256-bit key to encrypt data at rest.

 Lights Media Collective will collect the personal information that you submit to us.
 We also may receive information about you from third parties, as described in detail above.

-As a quick example, when a student enrolls in Lights Film School, we either create or approve their membership account.
-If you wish to use this account, then you may be required to provide some registration details.
-As a second example, we may obtain your personal information from you if you identify yourself to us by sending a communication with questions or comments.
-As a third example, screenwriting services as well as extra services exclusively for Lights Film School students are available, like extra project assignment reviews – the use of which also requires relevant information.
-A popular extra service is the commemorative completion certificate, issued to students who successfully complete the indie Filmmaking Program.
-If a qualifying student wishes to receive a physical copy via the post, we ask them for a mailing address so that we know where to send it.
+As a quick example, we may obtain your personal information from you if you identify yourself to us by sending a communication with questions or comments.
+As another example, screenwriting services as well as extra services exclusively for Lights Film School students are available, like extra project assignment reviews – the use of which also requires relevant information, such as anything related to the project.

 Please feel free to reference the previous section for more details, in which we discuss as transparently as possible where, when, why, and how we collect information and involve third parties.